-The electrode’s flux primary purpose is to provide the shielding gases and the cleaning slag material.
-The flux is complex and consists of minerals, organic materials, deoxidizers, arc stabilizers, metal and alloy powders, and binders.
+The electrode’s flux primary purpose is to provide the shielding gases and the protective slag material.
+The flux is complex and consists of minerals, organic materials, deoxidizers, arc stabilizers, metal powders, and binders.

 It is the flux covering that makes stick welding so simple, portable, and versatile.
-So there is no need for external equipment such as gas cylinders, flux or alloy powders, etc.
+This way, there is no need for external equipment such as gas cylinders, flux or alloy powders, etc.

 A big part of the flux breaks down from the heat and creates shielding gases, mostly carbon dioxide (CO2).
 Shielding gases isolate the plasma gas, the electrode tip, and the puddle from the atmosphere.

 Shielding gases prevent elements such as oxygen and nitrogen from reacting with the molten metals.
-If they react, they will cause defects, such as porosity or slag inclusions, resulting in weak welds.
+If they react, they will cause defects, such as porosity or slag inclusions, resulting in weaker joints.

-If welding defects appear, you should remove the weld metal and weld again.
+If defects appear, you should remove the bead and weld it again.

 In the puddle, there are impurities from both the rod and the workpiece.
-Things get worse if the workpiece was not clean down to the bare metal.
+Things get worse if the workpiece was not cleaned down to the bare metal before welding.
 Even low amounts of mill scale or rust can degrade a weld.

-High amounts of deoxidizers and other chemicals in the flux melt from the heat and travel as slag droplets through the arc into the puddle.
+High amounts of deoxidizers and other chemicals in the flux melt and travel as slag droplets through the arc into the puddle.